KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Greg guided him over to the door that led into the air conditioned restaurant.
 "I have a table inside, where it's cool."

-The Tower Grill was owned by a tall, thin man with a full, trimmed beard and a crew cut named Nate.
-He served classic American food with a homemade flare that the locals loved and pilots flocked to eat at from all over Idaho.
+The Tower Grill was owned by a tall, thin man with a full, trimmed beard and a crew cut named Nate Lindskoog.
+He served classic American food with a homemade flare that the locals loved and pilots flocked to eat from all over Idaho.
 There were various authentic airplane inspired art and propellers hanging from the walls around hand strewn wood tables.
 Plait immediately felt at home there, despite not really being that interested in flying.
 He'd taken his family to the air museum at the other end of the road a few times over the years.
 His youngest loved airplanes and wanted to be a pilot someday.

 "Sorry if I startled you on the phone, but I thought it best that we talk in private," Plait said after they ordered burgers and cokes.